emboxity/Medical-Forms/README.md

 # Medical-Forms
 Fill out the medical forms, and the ai will try to diagnose you!

-Project is a WIP and should be out before July.
+Project is a WIP and should be out before August or September.

 (Disclaimer)